Welcome to today's edition of the Rush 24-7 podcast.

 The purpose of the military is that you have such overwhelming might that when people think you're serious about something, they respond to that without you having to invade their country.

-Because they understand that you've got the most powerful military on the planet, and you can drone them and you can nuke them and you can do whatever you want to them.
+Because they understand that you've got the most powerful military on the planet and you can drone them and you can nuke them and you can do whatever you want to them.

-Uh And so the purpose of smart power is to put yourself in a position where you don't have to use that.
+And so the purpose of smart power is to put yourself in a position where you don't have to use that.

 Rush was talking about this yesterday.

-Deterrence that if people take you seriously, you deter potential threats and you advance your interests through smart power.
+That if people take you seriously, you deter potential threats and you advance your interests through smart power.

-We had a total vacuum of smart power during Hillary Rodham Clinton's term as Secretary of State, starting with the stupid staples reset button that she presented to the Russian foreign minister, in which the geniuses at the State Department have got the word wrong.
+We had a total vacuum of smart power during Hillary Rodham Clinton's term as Secretary of State, starting with the stupid Staples reset button that she presented to the Russian foreign minister, in which the geniuses at the State Department have got the word wrong.

 No, Russia isn't isolated.